LENNOX COMMUNITY GARDENS

 The leaves are the only known food source for silkworms.
 Native to southwest Asia & the Iberian Peninsular.

-• Prune after fruiting, leaving 2-3 nodes on each branch.
+• Prune immediately after harvest, leaving 2-3 nodes on each branch.

 • Cut back hard in winter to an 'open vase' framework.